carlmw/articles/testing_javascript_part2.md

 Assuming you've read the first part you should already have a test suite up and running with your framework of choice.
 So i'll just get right into it.

 ## Mocks
 Mocks replace APIs with fake methods.
 We can use mocks to make expectations.
-Expectations allow us to ensure that the methods on our API are called correctly.
+Expectations allow us to ensure that methods on our API are called correctly.

 ### Benefits:
 * Tests run more quickly